opencap/protocol/README.md

 <h2> Problem </h2>
 <p>
 Sending cryptocurrency is not as easy as sending fiat currently.
-Centralized apps like Venmo, Swish, or Square Cash are more safe and secure in that they allow users to send money via usernames, emails, or phone numbers which are easy to remember and verify.
+Centralized apps like Venmo, Swish, or Square Cash are more convenient and have less room for error in that they allow users to send money via usernames, emails, or phone numbers which are easy to remember and verify.
 Cryptocurrency addresses by nature are hard to remember, and when typed manually can easily contain errors.
 </p>

 <p>
-Cryptocurrency addresses also change over time for a given user (wallets use new addresses for each transaction, or users create new wallets).
+Cryptocurrency addresses also change over time for a given user in some currencies (wallets use new addresses for each transaction, or users create new wallets).
 An alias relates to an address that can be updated, which solves this problem.
 </p>

 <h2> Solution </h2>